 ArgoBots already has this optimization to context switch directly to the next ULT in this case.

-#2 Updated by Sam White about 1 month ago
+#2 Updated by Sam White over 1 year ago

 - Assignee changed from Sam White to Seonmyeong Bak

 Seonmyeong, can you take a look at this?
 You have more knowledge of our ULTs and Csd module.
 The idea here is just to avoid the intermediate context switch to the scheduler in the case where the currently running thing is a ULT and the next thing in the scheduler is also a ULT.

 #3 Updated by Seonmyeong Bak over 1 year ago

 Maybe, the current implementation tries to follow the priority order of the converse queues.

 If we want to process all the ULTs in the specific queue, we may need to consider it is worth changing the order.

 Currently, OpenMP integration works in the way you described.
 It process all the ULTs in TaskQueue within each OpenMP parallel region before it comes back to the converse scheduler.

 We may construct a common function to process all the ULTs in a specific queue until the queue is empty.